mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-materials.md

 ![]({{ "/static/images/guides/revit-materials-editortabs.png" | prepend: site.baseurl }})

+In Grasshopper here is how materials aspects are organized in Grasshopper.
+Components for {% include ltr/comp.html uuid='ec93f8e0' %} and  {% include ltr/comp.html uuid='c3be363d' %} also exist.

 ![]({{ "/static/images/guides/gh-material-parts.png" | prepend: site.baseurl }})

 In the sections below, we will discuss how to deal with all of these 5 aspects using {{ site.terms.rir }}